-Before diving into PART 2 of this fascinating interview be sure to read:
+Before delving into this fascinating interview be sure to read:

 You saw your first dead body when you were only 4 years old, at 7 a man died in front of your eyes, other traumatic events followed.
 Are those events, that happened a long time ago, still shaping your artistic path today, and is some emotional trauma necessary for an artist or an actor?